zzzprojects/learn-orm/tutorials/fsharp/structures.md

 # Structures

-A structure is a compact object type that can be more efficient than a class for types that have a small amount of data and simple behavior.
+A structure is a compact object type that can be more efficient than a class for types with a small amount of data and simple behavior.

  - Structures are value types, which means that they are stored directly on the stack.
  - Unlike classes and records, structures have pass-by-value semantics.
  - So it means that they are useful primarily for small aggregates of data that are accessed and copied frequently.

-You can define structures in two different ways as shown below.
+You can define structures in two different ways, as shown below.

 ```csharp
 [ attributes ]